uaraven/mk54/docs/code_generation.md

 method `exponentDigitEntry(int)` will be called.
 It will convert register X to `binary32` representation, extract exponent bits and perform necessary operations to add next digit, while managing exponent in -99..+99 range.
 After that it will modify exponent bits of `binary32` integer, convert it back to float and update register X.

+Unary minus operator `/-/` works the same way.
+Mantissa sign negation is implemented by generating corresponding code, but exponent sign change requires bit arithmetic and is done in `negateExponent()` method.